 Missa Cantata (Men’s Schola)

 Missa Cantata: Cathedral Choir will sing William Byrd’s Mass for four voices

 10 tips for newcomers to the Latin Mass

 Because the TLM is different from what the Mass most Catholics now know, it can often seem strange at first.
 One reason why it may seem odd is because most of the Mass is spoken in Latin.
 Once you have attended a few times, you’ll begin to learn and appreciate the beauty and reverence of the service.
-So, if you’re considering trying out the TLM, we recommend you dedicate to try 4 Sunday’s in a row for you and your family.
-For most, that’s enough for them to fall in love with the old form of the Mass rich with history.
+Once you have attended several TLM, for most, that’s enough for them to fall in love with the old form of the Mass rich with history.

 Click here for pictures Latin Solemn Mass on May 26, 2013, 5:30 pm, Trinity Sunday, in Cathedral